Err Too Many Redirects: How to Fix This Issue

 Delete Cookies

-A common solution for err_too_many_redirects Chrome and Mozilla is to clear your cookies because they can sometimes contain faulty data which results in too many HTTP redirects.
-You can try solving the issue this way even when you find yourself in a Google Chrome redirect loop on the website you don’t own.
+A common solution for err_too_many_redirects in Chrome and Mozilla is to clear your cookies because they can sometimes contain faulty data which results in too many HTTP redirects.
+You can try solving the issue this way even when you find yourself in a Google Chrome redirect loop on a website you don’t own.

-Since cookies often retain certain settings and the logged in status on websites, we recommend that you delete the cookies only on the website that is having the problem rather than all cookies altogether.
+Since cookies often retain certain settings and the logged-in status on websites, we recommend that you delete the cookies only on the website that is having the problem rather than all cookies altogether.

 Clear Server, Proxy, and Browser Cache